 - If you have brought your items for a valuation at the Leyburn Salerooms, Harrogate Office or an External Valuation Day, you are able to leave the items with us there and then.
 Alternatively, you can arrange to deliver the items to us in Leyburn, or smaller items may be dropped off at our Harrogate Office by prior arrangement.
 You can also take advantage of our in-house collection service, which covers the UK; charges for this are listed below, or contact us for further details.

 - A receipt will be issued to you for you to sign, which lists our terms and conditions and give us your authority to sell the items listed on your behalf.
 The receipt will have a unique reference number, which should be quoted in all correspondence.

-- For each sale that you have items entered into, you will receive a pre-sale advice letter ahead of the sale, with full details of your items including lot number, full catalogue description, estimate and reserve.
+- For each sale that you have items entered into, you will receive a pre-sale advice letter ahead of the sale, with full details of your items including lot number, full catalogue description, and estimate and reserve if appropriate.